-- Our commitment to the reduction of solid waste and reduction of energy consumption, both on an intensity basis. - In fiscal 2008, we reduced our solid waste metric by 6.5%.
-Our current waste reduction goal is a 2% reduction in fiscal 2009, measured as tons of waste/\$1,000,000 of revenue. - In fiscal 2008, we reduced our energy use metric by 13.5%.
-Our current energy use reduction goal is 10% in fiscal 2009, measured as therms/\$1,000 of revenue. - Growth in the sales of our sustainably sourced coffees.
-Our sales of Fair Trade CertifiedTM organic coffees has grown to represent over 28% of total pounds shipped in fiscal 2008 these coffees provide fair wages to the growers and have a lighter impact on the environment. - In fiscal 2008, we commissioned product life-cycle analyses of our three main package types to quantify their environmental impact and help us drive more environmentally responsible innovation in our processes (i.e. supply-chain logistics, manufacturing, packaging, and/or transport). - Our commitment to designing a new enterprise-wide initiative focused on climate change in fiscal 2009. - Our current greenhouse gas offset program, which offsets 100% of our greenhouse gas emissions through the purchase of renewable energy certificates ("RECs").
+- Our commitment to the reduction of solid waste and reduction of energy consumption, both on an intensity basis. - In fiscal 2009, we reduced our solid waste metric by 26%. - In fiscal 2009, we reduced our energy use metric by 29%. - Growth in the sales of our sustainably sourced coffees.
+Our sales of Fair Trade CertifiedTM organic coffees has grown to represent over 30% of total pounds shipped in fiscal 2009 these coffees provide fair wages to the growers and have a lighter impact on the environment. - In fiscal 2008, we commissioned product life-cycle analyses of our three main package types to quantify their environmental impact and help us drive more environmentally responsible innovation in our processes (i.e. supply-chain logistics, manufacturing, packaging, and/or transport). - Our current greenhouse gas offset program, which offsets 100% of our greenhouse gas emissions through the purchase of renewable energy certificates ("RECs").
 Our REC purchases support the development of green energy infrastructure, such as wind farms and methane recapture facilities. - The installation of a 100 kW solar array on the roof of our Waterbury, Vermont, Distribution Center.
 On a bright, sunny day this solar array is capable of generating enough electricity to supply more than half of the Waterbury Distribution Center's average demand. - The installation of a 10,000 gallon biodiesel fueling tank at our Waterbury, Vermont, Distribution Center.
-Today, all of our Waterbury-based delivery fleet runs on biodiesel. - Our ongoing research into alternative packaging materials for our K-Cups®. - Our introduction of both hot and cold "to-go" cups made with renewable corn-based materials. - Our introduction of packaging film made with over 19% renewable corn-based materials. - The replacement of light fixtures in our Distribution Center and production plant with high-efficiency lamps.
+Today, all of our Waterbury-based delivery fleet runs on biodiesel. - Our ongoing research into alternative packaging materials for our K-Cups®. - Our introduction of both hot and cold "to-go" cups made with renewable corn-based materials. - Our introduction of packaging film made with over 19% renewable corn-based materials. - The replacement of light fixtures in our Distribution Center and production plant with highefficiency lamps.